If the morning’s not rainy or snowy, odds are you can catch Paul Sniegowski riding up to Penn’s Leidy Labs on his white Trek road bicycle.

 “He’s what I would call a ‘real scientist,’” Gerrish said.
 “By that I mean he’s an exasperatingly careful thinker, and I mean that as a compliment.”

-In 2011, Sniegowski’s colleagues on University’s Office of Student Conduct and Office of the Sexual Violence Investigative Officer.
+In 2011, Sniegowski’s colleagues recommended him to serve on University’s Office of Student Conduct and Office of the Sexual Violence Investigative Officer.
 He has been a Disciplinary Hearing Officer since then, working to ensure trials on sexual violence and student conduct proceed according to University rules.

 As a professor, Sniegowski has always been welcoming to colleagues seeking advice.
 Biology Department Chair Brenda Casper said she would periodically stop by his office for input on administrative matters, and 2015 Philosophy Ph.D. graduate Emily Parke said she used to come by to pick his brains on various intellectual topics, often staying for over an hour.